-The Company's auditor for the periods ending June 30, 2010 and June 30, 2009 was Horwath Revisorerne vmba.
+The Company's auditors for the period ending June 30, 2011 was CHR.
+Mortensen Revisionsfirma and for the periods ending June 30, 2010 and June 30, 2009 was Horwath Revisorerne vmba.
 The Company's wholly own subsidiary's local Danish accountant is IN-REVISION STATSAUTORISEREDE REVISORER A/S, Gersonsvej 7, 2900 Hellerup.
-They have performed work for ANV that included tax work and Danish Standards auditing work on ANV's yearly balance sheet and the profit/loss statement for the Danish Tax Authority and the Danish Ministry of Commerce.
-We have paid or expect to pay the following fees to Horwath Revisorerne vmba for work performed for the fiscal years ending June 30, 2010 and June 30, 2009 or attributable to Horwath Revisorerne vmba's audit of our June 30, 2010 and June 30, 2009 financial statements and Internal Control over Financial Reporting:
+The local auditors, IN-REVISION have performed work for ANV that included tax work and Danish Standards auditing work on ANV's yearly balance sheet and the profit/loss statement for the Danish Tax Authority and the Danish Ministry of Commerce.
+We have paid or expect to pay the following fees to CHR.
+Mortensen Revisionsfirma and Horwath Revisorerne vmba for work performed for the fiscal years ending June 30, 2011, June 30, 2010 and June 30, 2009 attributable to the audits of financial statements and Internal Control over Financial Reporting for the same periods: